fcdoc/doc/en/flashduty/alter/custom_fields.md

 ![](https://fcdoc.github.io/img/zh/flashduty/alter/custom_fields/2.avif)

 - **Filtering and Categorization**: The incident list supports filtering and categorizing views based on custom fields.
-You can create common filters based on the values of custom fields to better organize and process incidents.
+You can create common filters based on the values of custom fields to better organize and handle incidents.

 ![](https://fcdoc.github.io/img/zh/flashduty/alter/custom_fields/3.avif)